 7. Switch to managed hosting

-Shared hosting is cost-effective as multiple websites can be hosted on the same server space.
+Shared hosting is cost-effective as multiple websites can be hosted on the same server.
 However, in some cases, shared hosts are a security threat as even if one of the hosted websites is hacked or infected, the infection could spread to the other websites.

-Similarly, when hackers attack the hosting server, they could end up crashing your website.
-An alternative is to switch to managed hosts, where all the server resources are now dedicated to a single hosted website.
-This is a more expensive option than shared hosts but can manage to keep your site safe from crashes or hacks.
+Similarly, hackers could crash your website when they attack the hosting server.
+An alternative is to switch to managed hosts, where all the server resources are now dedicated to a single-hosted website.
+This is a more expensive option than shared hosts but it can manage to keep your site safe from crashes or hacks.

 9. Use a CDN

-A Content Delivery Network (or CDN) is referred to as a geographical distribution of web servers used to deliver the same content to global users.
-It ensures that website content is provided to your users from the closest server.
+A Content Delivery Network (or CDN) is a geographical distribution of web servers that deliver the same content to global users.
+It ensures website content is provided to your users from the closest server.